holoviz/holoviews/doc/developer_guide/index.md

         * test: Adding missing tests or correcting existing tests
         * type: Type annotations

-1. Write a description of your changes in the.
+1. Write a description of your changes in the `Write` tab, and check if everything looks ok in the `Preview` tab.
 1. Click `Create Pull Request`.

 ## Continuous Integration